nurzhannogerbek/3beep_backend_dependencies/README.md

 # How do I package the OpenCV library in a .zip file?
 You will need to add a bunch of dependencies to use OpenCV library as AWS Lambda Layer.

-1. On the local workstation (terminal window 1):
+A. On the local workstation (terminal window 1):
 ```
 mkdir /tmp/opencv && cd /tmp/opencv
 echo opencv-python==4.5.1.48 > ./requirements.txt
 ```

-2. On local workstation (terminal window 2):
+B. On local workstation (terminal window 2):
 ```
 docker run -it -v /tmp/opencv:/opencv  lambci/lambda:build-python3.8 bash
 ```